Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 </p>

 #### 4.3.5 Parallel Processing
-Polars internally parallelizes operations such as drop_nulls() and unique() across threads.
-Figure 4.3.5 illustrates how efficient execution was achieved with minimal code and no manual parallelism setup.
+Polars provides built-in multi-threading and performs operations like drop_nulls() and unique() in parallel automatically.
+Its engine is designed to leverage all available CPU cores, so data transformations are executed concurrently without the need for manual thread management.
+This results in highly efficient execution, as seen in our experiment, with no extra configuration needed from the user.

 #### 4.3.6 Output
 Figure 4.3.6 demonstrates Polars' excellent performance: faster execution and reduced memory consumption compared to Pandas and Dask.
 The reported metrics were 9.05 seconds execution time and 380.32 MB memory usage.